MattKevan/uxlift/_topics/here-s-what-developers-want-designers-to-know-about-developer-handoff.md

 ---
 title: Here’s what developers want designers to know about developer handoff
-intro: If you want to to create a more seamless design handoff, consider these seven principles for better designer to developer handoff.
+description: If you want to to create a more seamless design handoff, consider these seven principles for better designer to developer handoff.
 link: https://medium.com/sketch-app-sources/heres-what-developers-want-designers-to-know-about-developer-handoff-abstract-e0e21e8ba1e8
 site: Design + Sketch